Flora MacDonald: The Reluctant Jacobite

-She should have died in obscurity having lived a life unremarked upon in a place as remote from the public consciousness as it was by location from mainstream society but she was brought into the narrative of history having had fame thrust upon her and the page she wrote was to prove as indelible in myth as it was in fact.
+She should have died in obscurity having lived an unremarkable life in a place as remote geographically as it was unheard of; but she was brought into the narrative of history by events and having had fame thrust upon her the page she wrote was to prove indelible.

 Flora MacDonald was born in 1722, on the Island of South Uist in the Outer Hebrides a daughter of the Highland Clans, the MacDonald’s of Clanranald.

-The Islands off the northern coast of Scotland were a place of dread to some, barren and windswept, of jagged cliff and narrow inlet surrounded by a treacherous sea they stood majestic as if torn from the grasp of God against His will; but though grim and of frightening aspect to outsiders they bore deep into the heart and soul of their inhabitants and Flora was no different.
-She was deeply attached to the place of her birth and when as a young girl she had the opportunity to leave when her mother re-married (her father had died when she was still an infant) she chose instead to remain immersing herself in the folklore of the place, reciting the poetry of the people, and becoming a fine singer of songs in her native Gaelic.
+The Islands off the northern coast of Scotland of jagged cliff and narrow inlet, barren and windswept and surrounded by a treacherous sea stood in defiance of nature, majestic as if torn from the grasp of God against His will; but though grim, frightening and a place of dread to many they, bore deep into the heart and soul of their inhabitants.
+Flora was deeply attached to the place of her birth and when as a young girl her father died and her mother remarried, she declined the opportunity to leave.
+Instead remaining to immerse herself in the folklore of the place, reciting the poetry of the people, and becoming a fine singer of songs in her native Gaelic.

-Despite such unpromising beginnings a series of unexpected victories saw the Jacobites clear much of Scotland of Hanoverian forces and march south to within 80 miles of London, but it wasn’t to be, and just 8 months after formally raising his Standard at Glenfinnan the Prince’s cause lay in ruins shattered upon the desolate moors of Culloden and thereabouts.
+Despite such unpromising beginnings a series of unexpected victories saw the Jacobites clear much of Scotland of Hanoverian forces and march south to within 80 miles of London but no farther, and just 8 months after formally raising his Standard at Glenfinnan the Prince’s cause lay in ruins shattered upon the desolate moors of Culloden and thereabouts.

-Following his defeat rather than try and rally his surviving troops, many of whom had not been present at the slaughter of Drumrossie Moor, he abandoned the Clans that had supported him and fled north with a price upon his head and the shadow of the noose around his neck looming large.
-Hiding out in caves and abandoned buildings accompanied by a small retinue of loyal supporters he became reliant upon strangers for his sustenance and safety.
+Following his defeat rather than try and rally his surviving troops, many of whom had not been present at the slaughter of Drumrossie Moor, he abandoned the Clans that had supported him and fled north with a price upon his head and the shadow of the noose around his neck.
+Accompanied by a small retinue of loyal supporters he hid out in caves and abandoned buildings becoming reliant upon strangers for his sustenance and safety.

-By June the Prince and his entourage had escaped as far north as Benbecula where the 24 year old Flora was at the time resident.
+By June he and his entourage had escaped as far north as Benbecula where the 24-year-old Flora was resident.

-One of the Princes companions was Captain Conn O’Neill, a distant relative of Flora’s who had met her on a number of occasions.
-She was considered calm and good natured and was well-considered by those who knew her.
+One of the Princes companions was Captain Conn O’Neill, a distant relative of Flora’s who had met her on several occasions and knew her to be calm and good natured.
 He thought her a woman they could trust.

-When he took Flora to visit the Prince and asked for her help she was reluctant to become involved.
-She had taken little interest in the rebellion and knew that to aid the fugitive would be an act of treason undertaken at the expense of her own life.
-It was only upon meeting the Prince despondent, disheveled, malnourished, and tipsy that she changed her mind out of a sense of common decency rather than any expression of political or dynastic affiliation.
+When he took Flora to visit the prince and asked for her help, she was reluctant to become involved.
+She had taken little interest in the rebellion and knew that to aid the fugitive would be an act of treason undertaken at the risk of her own life.
+It was only upon meeting the prince, malnourished, dishevelled, despondent, and tipsy that she changed her mind.
+She did so out of a sense of common decency rather than any expression of political or dynastic affiliation.
 But from this moment on she took charge, the plan of escape would be hers, she would organise it, and she would facilitate it.

-They would charter a boat and row to the Isle of Skye where support for the Jacobite cause was strong with the Prince disguised as Flora’s Irish maid Betty Burke.
-Once upon Skye the Prince would go into hiding until the opportunity came to continue onto Raasay from where he could take ship for the Continent and safety.
+With the prince disguised as Flora’s Irish maid Betty Burke, they would charter a boat and row to the Isle of Skye where support for the Jacobite cause was stronger.
+Once safely on Skye the prince would hide out until the opportunity came to continue onto Raasay, from where he could take ship for the Continent and safety.

-The Commander of the local Militia just happened to be Flora’s step-father Hugh MacDonald, not a man in whom she could confide but one who would issue Flora with a pass to the mainland for herself, a manservant, a maid, and a crew of six boatmen with few questions asked.
+The Commander of the local Militia just happened to be Flora’s stepfather Hugh MacDonald, not a man in whom she could confide but one she knew would issue her with a pass to the mainland for herself, a manservant, a maid, and a crew of six boatmen with few questions asked.

-Leaving on 27 June with the pass from her step-father on Flora’s person there was little need for secrecy and though the atmosphere was fraught with tension the journey was uneventful accept for a choppy sea that rendered some less than well-set and leaden bottomed.
+Leaving on 27 June with the pass from her stepfather there was little need for secrecy and though the atmosphere was fraught with tension the journey itself was uneventful except for a choppy sea that rendered some less than leaden bottomed.